Atomox/pardo/README.md

 To run this locally, we'll need to install NPM, so we can install the package.json, and get the local webserver, called http-server.

-1. From the termincal, install NPM (Node Package Manager)
+1. From the terminal, install NPM (Node Package Manager)
 ```
 sudo apt install npm
 ```